- Author By Miva |

 As previously mentioned, Amazon wins by offering the lowest prices, making it difficult (if not impossible) to stay competitive on price alone.
 However, younger generations are increasingly turning away from the cheapest options in favor of brands that reflect their own values.
 Many Millennials are willing to pay extra for more sustainable brands, and 74% believe brands should be taking a more public stance on important social issues.
 While taking a stand isn’t for every brand, it could be worth it to get loud and proud about your company’s social initiatives and causes.

-Want to learn more about staying competitive and profitable in the age of Amazon?
+Want to learn more about competing with Amazon?
 Sign up for exclusive eCommerce news and resources at DragonproofBook.com.